bgamari/ghc-wiki-import/commentary/compiler.md

-In adition, GHC is compiled, without its front ends, as a *library* which can be imported by any Haskell program; see Commentary/Compiler/API the GHC API?.
+In adition, GHC is compiled, without its front ends, as a *library* which can be imported by any Haskell program; see [the GHC API](commentary/compiler/api).